joshhartigan/entation/README.md

 Life-savingly simple HTML presentations.

+Entation comes in two flavours: Read below for instructions for entation.js, and click [here](#entation-light) for entation.light.js, which doesn't require jQuery.

 ## Getting Started
 Entation is *really* easy to use.
 You don't even need any CSS or JavaScript knowledge, just basic HTML.